elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

  * `my-block.css` — describes block's style;
  * `my-block.bemhtml` — templates for generating block's HTML view;
- * `my-block.js` — describes block's **dynamic behavior** in browser.
+ * `my-block.js` — describes block's **dynamic behaviour** in browser.

-*i-bem.js* framework allows to decompose client JavaScript into components in BEM terms:
+*i-bem.js* framework allows to decompound client JavaScript into BEM components:

  + **Block** is a JS piece that describes the way the same-type interface components work.
  For example, all buttons may be implemented as a `button` block.
 Then, in accordance with the BEM methodology, `button.css` determines the appearance of the buttons, `button.js` — determines the way they behave.